 Iron, copper, and aluminum end up in the beta-amyloid plaques in the brain, so you’ll want to protect yourself.
 Beans, greens, fruits, and grains give you the iron and copper you need, without the risk of overdoing it.
 If you take a multivitamin, it’s best to choose one that’s iron-free, unless you’ve been diagnosed as iron-deficient and advised by a caregiver to take supplemental iron.
 However, I would go a step further.
 Because typical multivitamins contain copper, and most everyone gets more than enough copper from foods, it’s best to choose a multi that is labeled as “vitamins only.”
 It takes a little label-reading, but they are available.

 If iron and copper encourage the formation of free radicals—malicious molecules that are like sparks burning holes in your brain cells—vitamin E is your fire extinguisher.
 It is a powerful antioxidant—it neutralizes free radicals.
 You’ll find it in spinach, mangoes, and sweet potatoes, and in much larger amounts in nuts and seeds.

 It makes a real difference.
 In the Chicago study, people who ate these vitamin E–rich foods had less than half the Alzheimer’s risk, compared with people who were missing vitamin E. The amount that made a difference was 8 milligrams per day—which you’ll find in just 1 1/2 ounces of almonds.

-Vitamin E should come from foods, rather than from supplements.
+Vitamin E should come from foods, rather than supplements.
 Typical supplements lack the full range of vitamin E forms available in foods.